"What's this weird-looking thing I found on the beach?"

 "How can I tell if it's safe to dig for clams?"

-Submit your question - We'll ask one of our resident scientists and marine educators to answer selected questions, and we'll publish those answers here.
+Submit your question - We'll ask one of our resident scientists and marine educators to answer questions, and we'll publish selected answers here.

 Here are some recent questions we've received, and the answers:

-Q. What should I do if I find something on the beach that I suspect may have come from the tsunami that occurred in Japan last year?
+Q. What should I do if I find something on the beach that I suspect may have come from the tsunami that occurred in Japan in 2011?

-A. The tsunami in Japan that occurred in March 2011 ejected massive amounts of debris into the Pacific Ocean.
+A. The March 2011 Japanese tsunami ejected massive amounts of debris into the Pacific Ocean.
 Some of the floating debris is expected to show up on beaches in North America.
 The first large piece of Japan Tsunami Marine Debris to arrive was a large dock that washed up in Newport in early June 2012.
+A section of the dock is on display near the entrance to the Visitor Center.

 The state of Oregon recently set up a telephone hotline where the public can ask questions about tsunami debris.
 Just dial 211.
 If you experience technical problems with the hotline, use the backup number: 1-800-SAFENET.